descoped/dapla-secrets-client-project/README.md

     byte[] readBytes(String secretName, String secretVersion);

     /**
+     * Convenience method that converts byte-array to char-array as UTF-8.
+     *
+     * Please notice: The input byte-array will be cleared after conversion.
+     *
+     * @param bytes input buffer
+     * @return characters array as utf8.
+Return an empty char-array if input is null or empty
+     *         the user is responsible for clearing a char-array copy.
+     */
+    static char[] safeCharArrayAsUTF8(final byte[] bytes);

+    /**
      * Create SecretManagerClient for a 'secrets.provider'
      *
      * @param configuration Each provider requires their own properties